ispmarin/maps/README.md

 - There is no [offline](https://github.com/python-visualization/folium/issues/351) option for the moment (every redraw calls the tile API)
 - Supports markers, points, lines, polylines and floaters
 - Can scale, depending only on the tiles available
+- Has a nice gallery with jupyter notebooks as [examples](http://nbviewer.jupyter.org/github/ocefpaf/folium_notebooks/tree/master/)

 ## Plotly
 [Plotly](https://github.com/plotly/plotly.py) was a closed source, server-based general plotting library that has been open sourced recently.